The world’s first drone testing corridor for humanitarian and development use in Malawi,2017.

 The UNICEF Office of Innovation is a creative, interactive and agile team.
 We sit at a unique intersection, where UNICEF, which works on huge global issues, meets startup thinking, technology and partners that can turn this energy into scalable solutions.

-This partnership would make Takeda the first Japan-based global corporate investor into the UNICEF Venture Fund, as well as the first corporate investor within Venture Fund to invest in drones and health-related “Digital Public Goods*”.
-This partnership would also position Takeda as part of a significant group of private sector leaders championing global health, innovation and child survival with ground-breaking transformational approaches.
+Takeda was the first Japan-based global corporate partner for the UNICEF Venture Fund.
+It was also the first corporate partner in the Venture Fund to invest in drones and health-related “Digital Public Goods*”, championing global health, innovation and child survival with ground-breaking transformational approaches.

 * Health-related “Digital Public Goods”: